About the Conference

 - Eligibility: Current Unity College students and alumni who have graduated

 since the last UC Student Conference are eligible to prepare a proposal for

 submission to the UC Student Conference.
 All presentations must represent work, the majority of which, was undertaken during the student’s Unity College career.

 An appropriate presentation will report, perform, present, or represent the

 outcome of substantial work which was undertaken by a student or group of Unity

-College students while Unity College students.
+College students while enrolled as Unity College students.
 The work may or may not be

 - Faculty Sponsor Requirement: Each presentation must be sponsored by one

 Unity College faculty sponsor; non-sponsored proposals will not be accepted.
 If